-The native of Prosper, Texas, is two years removed from a three-year stint in the No. 37 Cup car for JTG Daugherty Racing, where he earned 10 combined top-10 results.
+The native of Prosper, Texas, ran a three-year stint in the No. 37 Cup car for JTG Daugherty Racing, where he earned 10 combined top-10 results.
 Before his time at JTG, Buescher spent one season in the No. 34 Cup entry for Front Row Motorsports, where he won the August Pocono race and qualified for the 2016 NASCAR Playoffs.

-Buescher had his best season to date in 2019, where he improved significantly on his overall average finish as well as his end of the season points ranking.
-He finished the year 20th in the point standings, four spots better than a year prior, and also tabbed an average finish of 17.8 — more than three positions improved from the previous season.
+Buescher finished the 2019 season 20th in the point standings, four spots better than a year prior, and also tabbed an average finish of 17.8 — more than three positions improved from the previous season.